skybet/skybet.github.io/_posts/2018-11-02-optimising-microservices-part-1.md

 ## Uh oh… things aren’t as they seem :-(
 Now under our revised target, we were about to wrap up the project when someone noticed something odd.
 Our DynamoDB table only had opinion for 1 fixture in despite the test saying it had created 100 :scream: Uh oh!
-It turns out we had a typo in our node code in the performance test which had slipped through review.
+It turns out we had a typo in our Node code in the performance test which had slipped through review.
 This takes me to my second lesson learnt:
 **Test your performance test code as if it were production code!**